 EHR vs PHR

-Electronic Health Record or EHR is basically like an electronic book that keeps records of patients whenever they visit any clinic or doctor officially and go through a diagnosis or a treatment.
+Electronic Health Record or EHR is basically like an electronic book that keeps records of patients whenever they visit any clinic or doctor officially and goes through a diagnosis or a treatment.

-It is created by healthcare people and is also maintained by them only, which is slightly different in the case of PHR.
+Healthcare people create it, and it is also maintained by them only, which is slightly different in the case of PHR.

-A Personal Health Record or PHR is generally regarded as a health record that a person creates.
+A Personal Health Record, or PHR, is regarded as a health record that a person creates.
 It includes all the medical details from medical history, allergies, severe ailments and regular checkup information.

 The information from hospitals can be added with addition oh anything that a person wants to include.